MedSTARS: The Georgetown University School of Medicine and MedStar Health Visiting Clerkship Program for Underrepresented Minority Students

 General information about Georgetown’s visiting clerkship opportunities is available on the GUSOM Visiting Student Program website.
-Students interested in the MedSTARS program should first apply for a placement with their clerkship program through AAMC’s VSLO website.
-Students should then submit the MedSTARS supplemental application directly to the departmental contact below.
+Students interested in the MedSTARS program should apply for a placement with their clerkship program through AAMC’s VSLO website.
 Selected participants are those who best demonstrate their interest in a selected field and possess the academic ability to pursue the rigors of an academic career.

 - Family Medicine

 The Department of Family Medicine at Georgetown MedStar Hospital serves as a model of excellence in primary care and community health.
 The mission of the Medical Student Education Division is to train the next generation of physicians through innovation and leadership in medical education while promoting the principles of Family Medicine.
 The department provides personalized evidence-based patient-centered care in a medical home model, with special emphasis on care to the underserved.
 Medical students rotate through the Fort Lincoln site located 30 minutes east of Georgetown in Prince George’s County, MD.
 With the support of specially trained patient educators, social workers, and behavioral health professionals, the Fort Lincoln office meets the needs of a mostly underserved, African-American and Latino population.
 As a member of this team, students will assist Family Medicine residents and attending physicians in providing families with true cradle to grave care, welcoming newborns, children, adolescents, women (including for prenatal and obstetrical care), men, and the elderly.